-After completing the configuration wizard you will be presented with a user synchronization status screen.
-After this is completed, the interface will offer an option to Login.
+After completing the configuration wizard you will be presented with a user synchronization status screen and an option to Login.
 Take some time to log in and browse the interface.
 There are many options and now is a good time to have a look at some of the key areas of the application.
 Take some time to explore!